Skip to Content

 Equipment Used

 I do not recommend specific equipment brands unless I believe it makes a material difference to a recipe.
-If you have any questions about what I use feel free to ask them in the comments section below the recipe.
+But if you have any questions, feel free to ask them in the comments section below the recipe.

 • Wok, I use a large carbon steel wok.